 - In The Wiz, Todd and Critic's agreement that there'll be no praise of Joel Schumacher while the latter is still alive.
-This was just two weeks before the Scooby-Doo review that was intended to end the show.
+This was just two weeks before the Scooby-Doo review that was intended to end the show, leading into To Boldly Flee which (originally) killed off the Critic for good.

 - A combination of this and Hilarious in Hindsight: The Richie Rich review has Doug mocking the scientist character creating a robot bee, sarcastically saying that he's sure there'll be many uses for it.
 Later, the global bee population has dropped to such drastic levels that scientists actually have turned to developing robot bees to help sustain the ecosystem.